qyw0/take-home-exercise-SR-data-analyst/README.md

 Create a local copy of this repository on your laptop and link a personal private GitHub repository to it, adding view access for emil.jorgensen@unity3d.com and niels@unity3d.com.
 You are expected to answer the assignment using one or several Jupyter Notebooks with a suitable combination of headlines, text, code, tables and graphs.
 Notebooks (.ipynb) should be stored in a dedicated **notebooks** folder, and any executive findings you wish to highlight can be pasted into a slideshow (.gslides, .pptx) in the current **executive slides** folder.
 Lengthy SQL statements (if used) can optionally be placed in the dedicated folder for that.

+*Storing static datasets on GitHub is not considered best pratice.
+Please avoid uploading the sample dataset (.json) to the linked GitHub repository, e.g. by using an appropriate* .gitignore *file.*

-*Expected Tooling: Git, GitHub, Python, and SQL*
+**Expected Tooling**: Git, GitHub, Python, and potentially SQL.

 ## How much time to spend